clairey-zx81/json-model/HOWTO.md

 # JSON Model How To …

-## How to install the JSON Model Compiler ?
+## … install the JSON Model Compiler ?

 The `jmc` command can be install in a Python virtual environment from [PyPI](https://pypi.org/project/json-model-compiler/) or from